SM City San Fernando Downtown

-SM City San Fernando Downtown, also known as SM City San Fernando, is a shopping mall owned and operated by SM Prime Holdings.
+SM City San Fernando Downtown (formerly known as SM City San Fernando on its first few months of operations in 2012), is a shopping mall owned and operated by SM Prime Holdings.
 It is located along V. Tiomico Street and Consunji Street in the Downtown Heritage District, Barangay Santo Rosario, San Fernando, Pampanga.
 It is the third SM supermall in the province of Pampanga after SM City Pampanga in San Fernando and Mexico, Pampanga and SM City Clark in the Clark Freeport Zone, Angeles City.
 The mall has a total gross floor area of 42625 m2.
 It features more than 100 shops.

 Location

 SM City San Fernando Downtown is located along V. Tiomico Street and Consunji Street in the Downtown Heritage District, Barangay Santo Rosario, City of San Fernando, Pampanga, Philippines.
 The mall is adjacent to the Metropolitan Cathedral and the city hall of San Fernando.

 Architecture

 The mall opened on July 20, 2012.
 Its distinctive exterior design complies with the architectural theme of a heritage area, as mandated by the local government of the city.
 The seven-storey mall has a SM Department Store and an SM Supermarket as anchor tenants, and a three-level parking building that is directly connected to the mall.